 54 miles from Ao Chalong

 500 metres north of the village on Koh Po is a very dangerous and hard-to-spot rocky patch which is submerged most of the time.
 The safest approach to this anchorage is from the south, leaving Koh Po to starboard.
+The holding off the jetty is in fine mud and not as reliable as around Koh Po.

-Southwest of here, is the main town of Talat Lanta with the Post Office, government hospital and a 300-metre jetty south of the stilted village, where ferries depart for the mainland at Bor Muang.
+Ashore on the main island are the main town of Talat Lanta with the Post Office, government hospital and a 300-metre jetty south of the stilted village, where ferries depart for the mainland at Bor Muang.
 This was the original settlement on the sheltered east coast before tourism made Hat Khlong Dao the most densely populated area.

 57 miles from Ao Chalong